-Royal Marines will wear blue suit or khaki drill suit as may be ordered, when Seamen are wearing half whites.
+Royal Marines will wear blue suit or khaki drill suit as may be ordered, when Seamen are wearing black whites.

 Royal Marines embarking for service in ships on the East Indies Station are to be in possession of a full kit, less cloth tunic.
-Subsequent issues of cloth tunics, blue clothing (except Caps, Forage, and greatcoats) will be withheld during service on the station.
+Subsequent issues of cloth tunics, blue clothing and greatcoats will be withheld during service on this station.
 On disembarkation kits will be completed by issues in kind or compensation paid in lieu, as necessary, in respect of articles due but not issued while serving on the station.